View allAll Photos Tagged Springwatch

 This afternoon in Dura Den in Fife.

-At Morton lochs yesterday afternoon.
+He was at Morton lochs this afternoon.

 I took this photo of a Dotterel last September, they migrate from North Africa to their breeding grounds in the Scottish Highlands.
 One of their stop off points for 'refuelling' is the Black mountain in the Breacon Beacons.
 Springwatch presenter Iolo Williams actually recorded one of his TV shows about Dotterel on the very same mountain.
 Sadly I have not been able to see any Dotterel migrating this year during the Spring or on their return this Autumn.
 I hope it's not a sign of things to come and hope next year will be better.